 By Richard Ho Lung

-Father Richard Ho Lung is founder of Missionaries of the Poor.
-Send comments to email@example.com
+Fr Richard Ho Lung is founder of the Missionaries of the Poor.
+Email feedback to email@example.com.